 Emotional Affairs and Infidelity – Michele Weiner-Davis

-Read below what divorce-busting expert Michele Weiner-Davis has to say about emotional affairs and infidelity, or you can go direct to her website.
+Emotional affairs and infidelity can be extremely painful.
+Read below what divorce-busting expert Michele Weiner-Davis has to say about them, or you can go direct to her website.

 “We’re just friends.”
 “We don’t talk about anything personal.”
 “What’s wrong with my wanting to have friends of the opposite sex?”
 “No matter what you think, it’s not sexual, so stop hassling me.”
 “What am I supposed to do?
 Stop talking to him?
 I work with him.”
 “I can’t fire her.
 She hasn’t done anything wrong.”
 “You’re too suspicious.”

 So, you state your case.
 You are extremely unhappy about the nature of the relationship.
 You don’t like it one bit.
-“It might not be physical,” you tell your spouse, but it threatens you and your marriage.
-You don’t want your spouse being intimate with another person in any way, shape or form.
+“It might not be physical,” you tell your partner, but it threatens you and your relationship.
+You don’t want your partner being intimate with another person in any way, shape or form.
 It hurts and you consider it betrayal.

 But are you?

 Often, people who have close extramarital relationships feel perfectly justified as long as sex is not involved.
-They don’t consider their actions to be a betrayal of the marriage.
-However, if their spouses think otherwise and feel hurt, threatened or emotionally abandoned, it then becomes a marital problem.
-And as with any marital problem, partners need to protect each other’s feelings.
-This means that the emotionally involved partner should honor the feelings of his or her spouse whether he or she agrees with or understands it completely.
+They don’t consider their actions to be a betrayal of the relationship.
+However, if their partner thinks otherwise and feels hurt, threatened or emotionally abandoned, it then becomes a relationship problem.
+And as with any relationship/marital problem, partners need to protect each other’s feelings.
+This means that the emotionally involved partner should honor the feelings of their partner whether or not they agree with or understand it completely.
 That is irrelevant.
 Mutual caretaking is what loving relationships are all about.
 It’s essential to remember that, at bottom, betrayal is unquestionably in the eye of the beholder.

 Here’s an example: